Hyundai Extended Warranty Overview

 - Trip interruption coverage ($200 per day for up to 5 days)

 Hyundai provides good coverage for covered repairs, but there are a few limitations.
 For one, you are only allowed to have your vehicle serviced at Hyundai-authorized service centers.
 This means if you already have a favorite local repair shop you’ve been going to for years, chances are you’ll have to find a new one.
 On the flip side, you’re guaranteed to receive original manufacturer parts for every repair, which is a nice benefit.

-Lastly, your Hyundai must have at least one month and 1,000 miles left on the New Vehicle Limited Warranty to be eligible for a vehicle service contract.
+Note that Hyundai’s extended warranties don’t really extend the original warranty.
+Instead, they’re a completely separate contract with different terms.
+Still, your Hyundai must have at least one month and 1,000 miles left on the New Vehicle Limited Warranty to be eligible for a vehicle service contract.